hneemann/Digital/README.md

 If a complete processors is simulated, it is possible to calculate the simulation without an update of the graphical representation.
-A simple processor (see example) can so simulated with a roughly 100kHz clock (Intel® Core ™ i5-3230M CPU @ 2.60GHz) which is suitable also for more complex exercises.
+A simple processor (see example) can so simulated with a roughly 100kHz clock (Intel® Core ™ i5-3230M CPU @ 2.60GHz) which is suitable also for more complex exercises like Conway's Game of Life or Pong.
 There is a break gate having a single input.
-If this input changes from low to high this quick run is stopped.
+If this input changes from low to high the quick run is stopped.
 In this way, an assembler instruction BRK can be implemented, which then can be used to insert break points to assembly language programs.
 So the debugging of the assembly programs became very simple.